bonanitech/blog/_posts/2020-10-31-how-to-trigger-a-node-red-flow-from-the-home-assistant-ui.md

 excerpt: "Now we have a better and more elegant way to do it."
 ---
 <!-- markdownlint-disable html -->
-Until a few months ago, I was using [this method](https://bonani.tech/how-to-trigger-a-node-red-flow-from-the-home-assistant-ui/) to trigger flow from the Home Assistant UI.
+Until a few months ago, I was using [this method](https://bonani.tech/how-to-trigger-a-node-red-flow-from-the-home-assistant-ui/) to trigger a flow from the Home Assistant UI.
 Although it works fine, it’s not very elegant.
-Empty scripts cause linting warnings, and we don’t know if it will be forever supported by Home Assistant.
+Empty scripts cause linting warnings, and we don’t know if that will be forever supported by Home Assistant.

-As [pointed out](https://bonani.tech/how-to-trigger-a-node-red-flow-from-the-home-assistant-ui/#comment-4794636679) by iantrich (a long time ago! 😳 ) in the comments section of my old post, since version [0.20.0](https://github.com/zachowj/node-red-contrib-home-assistant-websocket/releases/tag/v0.20.0) of `node-red-contrib-home-assistant-websocket`, we can "Trigger an exposed event node from a service call".
+As [pointed out](https://bonani.tech/how-to-trigger-a-node-red-flow-from-the-home-assistant-ui/#comment-4794636679) by iantrich (a long time ago! 😳) in the comments section of my old post, since version [0.20.0](https://github.com/zachowj/node-red-contrib-home-assistant-websocket/releases/tag/v0.20.0) of `node-red-contrib-home-assistant-websocket`, we can "Trigger an exposed event node from a service call".

 > With the release of the Node-RED [custom component](https://github.com/zachowj/hass-node-red) version 0.3.0, it adds the ability to trigger an event node from a service call.